Learning Design

 We are passionate about ensuring all learners can access the courses we build.

 Artisan has been a thought leader in accessible design for over ten years.
 Accessibility is consistent with our Core Values and social responsibility belief statements.
 You can regularly catch us at learning conferences sharing everything we know about this important L&D topic.
+We even developed “Barrier Busting” – A Learning Design Game.
+It’s a card deck that will help drive conversations about potential barriers to learning–and what you can do to remove some of them.
 We are founding members of Inspire Accessibility, along with SweetRush and ELB Learning.
 We have partnered with Proctor & Gamble to spread this message of inclusive design.

 Tell me more